kyverno/kyverno-json/website/docs/quick-start.md

 # Quick Start

+See [Install](./install.md) for the available options to install the CLI.

 ## Validate a Terraform Plan

 In this example we will use a Kyverno policy to validate a Terraform plan: